2010 West Virginia elections: County

 Each county will elect at least one County Commissioner, a County Clerk, a Circuit Clerk, and three members of its County Board of Education.
 Berkeley & Jefferson County will each elect two Commissioners.
 In addition, five Commissioners for the Greater Huntington Park & Recreation District will be elected from Cabell County.

 Political Party

 In West Virginia's primary on May 5, voters elected members of the State Executive Committee, District Executive Committees, and County Executive Committees for the Democratic and Republican parties.

 Judicial

 Supreme Court of Appeals

-The 2010 Supreme Court of Appeals special election took place on November 2, 2010 to elect a justice of the Supreme Court of Appeals of West Virginia for the next two years.
+The 2010 Supreme Court of Appeals special election took place on November 2, 2010, to elect a justice of the Supreme Court of Appeals of West Virginia for the next two years.
 The election was held to complete the unexpired term of former Justice Joseph Albright, who died on March 20, 2009.
-April 8, 2009 governor Joe Manchin appointed former Justice Thomas McHugh to fill the vacancy.
+On April 8, 2009 governor Joe Manchin appointed former Justice Thomas McHugh to fill the vacancy.